Rampravi21/SnakeAndLadder/readme.md

 2) If Snake then slide down
 3) If doubles then the currentplayer will roll the dice again
 4) If a player's position goes beyond 100 then the delta between the newPosition and 100 is the new position

+### run the application
+1) Install  NodeJs with respect to Operating System
+2) open cmd prompt
+3) run the following command
+      node index.js